videah/refsheep/content/otter/index.md

 {% card(title="Clothes?") %}

-Spencer is often found in no clothing at all.
+***Spencer is often found in no clothing at all.***

+If he is wearing clothes, he strongly prefers them to be brightly colored.
+Purple's, blue's, and teal's are favorites.
-If he's wearing clothes, they're not likely to be anything above smart/business casual and is likely still going to include open toed sandals.
+He's also more likely to wear shirts than pants.
+Clothing is not likely to be anything above smart/business casual.

+When possible and appropriate he'll wear open toed sandals over shoes.

-The only type of swimwear he'd consider wearing is a pair of jammers
+The only type of swimwear he considers wearing is a pair of jammers
 {% end %}

 {% card(title="Eyes 👀") %}